roman-milk/roman-milk.github.io/whos-the-boss.md

+===

- ****** Who's The Boss?
-Ch.
-08 ****** byJs_Keeper© Nikki had always intrigued me, but in the few days since having her as my cunt, I had grown increasingly fascinated.
+Nikki had always intrigued me, but in the few days since having her as my cunt, I had grown increasingly fascinated.
 Did she struggle with stark contrast between her inner life and the one visible to everyone else, or had she resolved in her mind to live contented with the conflict?
 Here she was, a stunning beauty with a fantastically sexy body that remained modestly hidden beneath ordinary, almost homely attire and until my intervention, equally drab lingerie.
 She was clearly intelligent and sharp-witted, yet seemed completely satisfied with her humble secretarial career.
 The casual observer would likely deduce that her sexuality was in the same class as her dress: plain and traditional.
 Yet beneath the exterior raged an inferno of sexual deviance, a bisexual submissive addicted to being dominated with rough sex and humiliation, and possessing a deeply erotic imagination.

  I wondered, as she stood there in front of me, dressed conservatively and displaying a typically modest demeanor, whether she even consciously acknowledged the intense sexual passion that I knew to be seething beneath her cool exterior.
 My goal, as her new Master, was to bring her inner cunt to the surface, to let it consume her to the utmost.